 The French-English dictionary supposedly listed the word as a slang term that meant friend, pal, or comrade.
 In contemporary French, the term doesn’t exist.
 Regardless, they picked the name and introduced the Camaro to the public on September 12, 1966.
 About two weeks later the car would be in production for the 1967 model year.

 2 millionth Chevrolet Camaro

 Fast forward to this day in 1978 and imagine yourself standing on the Chevrolet assembly line in Van Nuys, California.
 If you were there, you’d have witnessed the two millionth Chevrolet Camaro rolling out of the factory.
-The event was held with little fanfare, for the Camaro was in the middle of its second generation run.
-More than 270,000 Camaros sold that year.
+The event saw little fanfare, for the Camaro was in the middle of its second generation run.
+More than 270,000 of them sold that year alone.

 The Camaro is currently in its sixth generation.
 To date, more than five million of the cars have been sold, but the sales pace is much slower than that of generations past.
 In 2019, only 48,265 Camaros left dealership lots, almost 3,000 less than the year before.